 There are different reasons why an employee might leave your organization, but those reasons will usually fall under two main categories—employee attrition and employee turnover.
 But how are they different, what will they mean for your organization, and how can you prevent them?
 Get ready to find out!

 Employee attrition is defined as the loss of employees through a natural process.
 This could be due to retirement, resignation, elimination of a position, personal health, or other similar reasons.
-With employee attrition, the employer will not fill the vacant position left after the loss of that employee.
+With employee attrition, the employer will not fill the vacant position left after losing that employee.

-Employee turnover, or an organization’s employee turnover rate, is defined as the measurement of the number of employees who have left the organization during a specified time period, which is typically one year.
+Employee turnover, or an organization’s employee turnover rate, is defined as measuring the number of employees who have left the organization during a specified time period, which is typically one year.
 So, an organization will compare their employee turnover rate year-over-year.

-Employee attrition and employee turnover are sometimes used synonymously, and while instances of both employee attrition and employee turnover will mean a decrease in the number of people you have staff, they are two very different types of employee churn.
+Employee attrition and employee turnover are sometimes used synonymously.
+While instances of both employee attrition and employee turnover will decrease the number of people you have staff, they are two very different types of employee churn.

 Additionally, with employee turnover, the company must replace the employee who has left, whereas vacant positions left open due to employee attrition typically remain unfilled.